luiz-henrique-vaz/luiz-henrique-vaz/README.md

 - 👀 I’m interested in database and front end
 - 🌱 I’m currently learning SQL, HTML, CSS and python.
 - 💞️ I’m looking to collaborate on new projects with my knowledge
-- 📫 How to reach me on instagra: luihsvaz_
+- 📫 How to reach me on instagram: luihsvaz_

 <!---
 luizhenriquevaz/luizhenriquevaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.